Radio Direction Finding Technology

-Ever since the invention of radio transmissions, there was a need to locate them, or at least a need to know from which direction their signal was coming.
+Ever since the use of radio transmissions, there was a need to locate

 For radio navigation purposes for example, or for military intelligence.